flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 ^^SimBrief OFP^^

 We can use the planned block fuel stated on the OFP, which in this case is `4631 kg`.
+When inputting the block fuel into the MCDU, it is referenced in "tonnes", which is
+1000kg, and we should round to the closest decimal point.

-* Using the keypad, type in `4.7` and press LSK2R
+* Using the keypad, type in `4.7` and press LSK2R.
 * We should load this amount of fuel via the EFB option.

 ![mcdu16](../assets/beginner-guide/mcdu/mcdu16.png){loading=lazy}